-The VRFA Operations Division staffs a front line fleet that includes five fire engines, two medical aid units, and one battalion chief.
+The VRFA Operations Division staffs a front line fleet that includes four fire engines, one ladder truck, two medical aid units, and one battalion chief.
 The VRFA also has a variety of ambulance and specialized support vehicles to facilitate responses to emergencies involving hazardous materials, high-angle rope rescues, and water-related emergencies.
 A well-maintained reserve fleet is ready to be deployed any time that a primary apparatus is out of service or when additional staffing is needed for large scale emergency incidents, ensuring the VRFA community remains protected.